1,2-Wittig rearrangement

 A 1,2-Wittig rearrangement is a categorization of chemical reactions in organic chemistry, and consists of a 1,2-rearrangement of an ether with an alkyllithium compound.
 The reaction is named for Nobel Prize winning chemist Georg Wittig.

-The intermediate product is an alkoxy lithium salt and the final product an alcohol.
+The intermediate is an alkoxy lithium salt, and the final product an alcohol.
 When R" is a good leaving group and electron withdrawing group such as a cyanide (CN) group, this group is eliminated and the corresponding ketone is formed.

 Reaction mechanism

 The reaction mechanism centers on the formation of a free radical pair with lithium migrating from the carbon atom to the oxygen atom.
 The R radical then recombines with the ketyl.

 The alkyl group migrates in the order of thermodynamical stability methyl < primary alkyl < secondary alkyl < tertiary alkyl, this is in line with the radical mechanism.
 The radical-ketyl pair is short lived and due to a solvent cage effect some isomerizations take place with retention of configuration.

 With certain allyl aryl ethers a competing reaction takes place.
 The reaction of allyl phenyl ether 1 with sec-butyllithium at −78 °C gives the lithiated intermediate 2 which on heating to −25 °C only shows the rearranged product 5 but not 4 after trapping the lithium alkoxide with trimethylsilyl chloride.
 This result rules out a radical-ketyl intermediate 3a in favor of the Meisenheimer complex 3b.
 Additional evidence for this mechanism is provided by the finding that with a para tert-butyl substituent the reaction is retarded.

 The reaction is a formal dyotropic reaction.